A Hard Land to Travel

 Mentioned in the Dispatches

-Coryell's Ferry is mentioned in three of George Washington's papers from December 1776: “General Orders, 12 December 1776,” “From George Washington to John Hancock, 12 December 1776,”“General Orders, 29 December 1776,” Spelling tended to be inconsistent in 1700's America, and the name of the ferry is spelled differently in each document. ("Corells", "Corriels", and "Coryells").
+Coryell's Ferry is referenced in three of George Washington's papers from December 1776: “General Orders, 12 December 1776,” “From George Washington to John Hancock, 12 December 1776,” “General Orders, 29 December 1776.”
+Spelling was inconsistent in 1700s America, and the ferry's name is spelled differently in each document—"Corells," "Corriels," and "Coryells."

 Campaign of 1778